rancher/windows/docs/terraform/rke2_provisioning.md

 ### Connecting to vSphere

-The Terraform modules used in this guide assume that the user has access to a vSphere environment and has permissions to provision VMs. vSphere credentials will need to be specified when creating new `tfvars` files.
+The Terraform modules used in this guide assume that the user has access to a vSphere environment and has permissions to provision virtual machines. vSphere credentials will need to be specified when creating new `tfvars` files.

 ### Provision a Rancher instance